-the National Assembly and Government

-3. Online discussion: An online forum is created for discussion of a particular topic or issue area.
+- these recommendations go to the committee, which considers what proposals it will make to the National Assembly and Government - 3.
+Online discussion: An online forum is created for discussion of a particular topic or issue area.
 Anyone can propose ideas, comment on the ideas of other people, and vote for their favourite suggestions.
 The speaker gave the example of the 'Your priorities' website, and in particular how it has been used in Bute and Cowal.

-• an online forum is established for discussion of some matter • people can choose to take part b.
+• an online forum is established for discussion of some matter b.
 Questioning government

+- people can choose to take part

-- they can propose ideas, comment on other people's ideas, and vote - this feeds into the work of the committee
+- they can propose ideas, comment on other people's ideas, and vote

+- this feeds into the work of the committee